Cart

 Handmade especially for Kettle's Yard, this beautifully tactile model is based on the Henri Gaudier-Brzeska Dog sculpture that can be found perched on the stairs in Kettle's Yard House.
-Crafted in jesmonite, a sustainable alternative to tradition resin that replicates the weight and coolness of bronze, the Dog has a lightly textured sandblasted finish.
 Each model is poured and finished by hand in Bath, UK.

 Dimensions: (L)190 x (H)90 x (W)55 mm